Olkusz: History

+World War II

+During the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was invaded by Germany.
+Already during the invasion, the Germans committed the first executions of local Poles (see also Nazi crimes against the Polish nation).
+Under German occupation, the town was annexed directly into Germany.

 The Bloody Wednesday Olkusz 1940.
 German soldier guarding prone men of Olkusz on 31 July.
 The picture has been described as "known to everyone in Olkusz".

-During the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was invaded by Germany.
-Already during the invasion, the Germans committed the first executions of local Poles (see also Nazi crimes against the Polish nation).

-Under German occupation, the town was annexed directly into Germany.
-Poles from Olkusz were among the victims of a massacre committed in Celiny in June 1940.
+At least 15 Poles who were either born or lived and worked in Olkusz, including the local police chief, and several policemen and school teachers, were murdered by the Russians in the Katyn massacre in 1940.
+Poles from Olkusz were also among the victims of a massacre committed by the Germans in Celiny in June 1940.
 On 16 July 1940, in retaliation for the killing of a German policeman, the Germans carried out a massacre of 20 Polish hostages.
 On 31 July 1940, the Germans gathered all Polish and Jewish men aged 15 to 55 and subjected them to torture and murder.
 The German terror campaign against the local population was aimed at the planned Germanisation of the town and the region.

+The Polish resistance was active in the town and its environs, including the Olkusz district of the Home Army, under the cryptonym "Oset".
+The district commander was captured by the occupiers in June 1942.

 The occupation ended in January 1945, and the town was restored to Poland.

+Recent history

+In 1971, the Museum of African Studies was founded.
+In 1973, town limits were expanded by including the neighbouring settlements of Dodatki Pomorskie, Kamyk, Kocotówka, Piaski, Skalskie, Stary Olkusz and Stoczki, and parts of the neighbouring villages of Olewin and Sieniczno.
+From 1975 to 1998, it was administratively located in the Katowice Voivodeship.